niclaswue/ATOW-Prediction/documentation/dataset_overview.md

 # Aviation Dataset Column Legend

-In addition to the columns provided by the `challenge_set.csv` and `submission_set.csv`, we calculated the following features with our preprocessor-pipeline:
+In addition to the columns provided by the `challenge_set.csv` and `submission_set.csv` (Flight Information), we calculated the following features with our preprocessor-pipeline:

 ## Flight Information
 - `flight_id` - Unique identifier for each flight